Red-Pill-TSI/red-pill-cryptocurrency/README.md

 ## Contributions

-This project was developed during a Web Application Development Tools course by the following group of students:
+This project was developed during a Web Application Development Tools course at [TSI](https://tsi.lv/) in collaboration with [UWE](https://newmy.uwe.ac.uk/) by the following group of students:

 * Anton Dronov (Project Manager) - controlled the overall development process.
 * Daniils Buts (Team Leader) - created carousel charts and the final cryptocurrency table.